CarlosLunaMota/MedianSort/README.md

-In both cases, using `insertion_sort` is clearly helping, since the performance of their pure counterparts, `quick_sort(0)` and `median_sort(0)`, is on the lower end of their respective spectrums.
+In both cases, using `insertion_sort` is clearly helping, since the performance of their pure counterparts, `quick_sort(0)` and `median_sort(0)`, is on the lower end of their respective spectra.

 For the sake of completeness, I've also plotted the performance of my own implementation of `heap_sort`, often considered as a _fail proof_ sorting